This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Do not give acetaminophen to infants under 12 weeks of age before talking to your infant's healthcare provider.
+Do not give acetaminophen to infants younger than 12 weeks before talking to your infant's healthcare provider.
 You should not take acetaminophen if you have severe kidney or liver disease.
-You should also not take it if you have 3 or more drinks with alcohol most days.
+You should also not take it if you have 3 or more drinks of alcohol most days.

 What you need to know about acetaminophen overdose:

 Liver damage can occur if you take too much acetaminophen at one time or over time.
 You may not develop symptoms right away.
-Within 24 hours of an overdose, you may develop side effects such as nausea, vomiting, and abdominal pain.
+Within 24 hours of an overdose, you may develop nausea, vomiting, and abdominal pain.
 With the second or third day, you may develop upper abdominal pain and tenderness on your right side.
-With severe poisoning, your skin may get yellow, you may become confused, and very sleepy.
+With severe poisoning, your skin may turn yellow, and you may become confused and very sleepy.
 Treatment is most effective when started within 8 hours of the overdose.

 What to do if you think your child or you took too much acetaminophen: